Activity

 - Before beginning this activity, discuss the rules for writing a limerick.
 Your child will need to know that limericks are five-line poems with an (AABBA) rhyme scheme.
 Lines 1, 2, and 5 have seven to ten syllables and lines 3 and 4 have five to seven syllables.

 A humorous limerick makes is a wonderful way to make someone special smile!
-Invite your child to rewrite her favorite limerick with a picture to accompany it, and give it as a gift to a friend or relative.
+Invite your child to rewrite their favorite limerick with a picture to accompany it, and give it as a gift to a friend or relative.